SSWConsulting/SSW.Rules.Content/rules/do-you-treat-freebies-as-real-customers/rule.md

 ::: greybox
  **Hi Bob,**

 Sure we would love to have you at our event for no charge.
-You may register just like a real client. <br>
+You may register just like a real client.

 You will receive an invoice with the items on it at $0.